documenso/sdk-typescript/docs/sdks/documensorecipients/README.md

 ## update

-Update a single recipient for a document.
+Update a single recipient for a template.

 ### Example Usage